agentmorris/camera-trap-ml-survey/README.md

 <br/>**Falzon G, Lawson C, Cheung KW, Vernes K, Ballard GA, Fleming PJ, Glen AS, Milne H, Mather-Zardain A, Meek PD.
 ClassifyMe: a field-scouting software for the identification of wildlife in camera trap images.
 Animals.
 2020 Jan;10(1):58.**

 Present a thick-client tool (&ldquo;ClassifyMe&rdquo;) that allows a menu of Yolov2-based models.
-Five models are provided out of the gate, trained primarily on open data sets (Snapshot Sergenti, Caltech Camera Traps, Snapshot Wisconsin).
+Five models are provided out of the gate, trained primarily on open data sets (Snapshot Serengeti, Caltech Camera Traps, Snapshot Wisconsin).

 Downloadable by request [here](https://classifymeapp.com).